1. Overview

 Output:

-• IssueTypes (object-array): A list of issue type objects with fields: id, name, description, subtask, iconUrl, self.
+- IssueTypes (object-array): Objects with id, name, description, subtask, iconUrl, self, etc.

 Get Priorities